slackapi/bolt-js/docs/_deployments/heroku.md

 **2. Log into the Heroku CLI**

-The Heroku CLI connects your local machine with your Heroku account so that you can create and manage apps.
-You can now [sign up for a free Heroku account](https://heroku.com) and then log into the Heroku CLI with the command:
+The Heroku CLI connects your local machine with your Heroku account.
+[Sign up for a free Heroku account](https://heroku.com) and then log into the Heroku CLI with the following command:

 ```shell
 heroku login